magento/devdocs/src/guides/v2.3/comp-mgr/upgrade-best-practices.md

 ### Developing with upgrades in mind

 From the moment you start working on a project, you should consider how future upgrades will be impacted by your current work.
-Always follow Adobe Commerce development best practices as described here:
+Always follow {{site.data.var.ee}} development best practices as described here:

 *  [Development best practices]({{page.baseurl}}/ext-best-practices/bk-ext-best-practices.html)
 *  [Coding standards]({{page.baseurl}}/coding-standards/bk-coding-standards.html)

-Begin adopting the Adobe Commerce Extensibility platform, if you haven't done so already.
+Begin adopting the {{site.data.var.ee}} Extensibility platform, if you haven't done so already.
 The platform allows you to efficiently customize processes, integrate systems, and deploy new capabilities while maintaining SaaS-like upgradeability.
 Its features include:

 *  **UI Extensibility**.
 Extend and evolve your storefront independently of your backend and middleware using [PWA Studio](https://magento.github.io/pwa-studio/).